 What are dental implants?

-Dental implants are often the best way to replace missing or hopeless teeth, and can be used in a variety of methods to restore optimal health, function and esthetics for your mouth.
-They allow you to live the way you want to – by not only giving you a beautiful smile, but allowing you to confidently eat, laugh, talk, kiss and enjoy all of your everyday activities without worrying about your teeth.
+Dental implants are often the best way to replace missing or hopeless teeth and can be used in a variety of methods to restore optimal health, function, and esthetics for your mouth.
+They allow you to live the way you want to – by not only giving you a beautiful smile but allowing you to confidently eat, laugh, talk, kiss, and enjoy all of your everyday activities without worrying about your teeth.
 For some people, the thought is that these things would never be possible for them.
 The advanced technology behind dental implants has made this one of the safest and successful dental procedures available today.
-In the past, before dental implants were a common solution, dentists would use bridges and/or loosely retained removable dentures which are not as effective and could sometimes negatively affect neighboring healthy teeth or lead to bone loss in the jaw.
+In the past, before dental implants were a common solution, dentists would use bridges and/or loosely retained removable dentures that are not as effective and could sometimes negatively affect neighboring healthy teeth or lead to bone loss in the jaw.
 When properly placed and cared for, dental implants can last a lifetime with minimal to no negative effects on the mouth.

 How do dental implants work?

 When dental implants are placed in your jawbone (A), they integrate with your natural bone.
 They become a sturdy base for supporting one or more artificial teeth, called crowns.
 You can think of dental implants as artificial tooth roots, similar in shape to screws.

 A connector – known as an abutment (B) – is placed on top of the dental implant to hold and support your crowns.
 The crowns are custom-made to match your natural teeth and fit your mouth (C).